longturn/freeciv21/docs/General/install.rst

 Documentation Build Notes
 =========================

-Freeciv21 uses :file:`python3-sphynx` and https://readthedocs.org/ to generate well formatted HTML documentation.
+Freeciv21 uses :file:`python3-sphynx` and https://readthedocs.org/ to generate the well formatted HTML documentation that you are reading right now.
 To generate a local copy of the documentation from the :file:`docs` directory you need two dependencies and a special build target.

 The Sphinx Build Program
     The :file:`sphinx-build` program is used to generate the documentation from reStructuredText files